A matter of faith

 Each year, Pune experiences a renewed interest and emotion in bhakti, thanks to the Pandharpur Yatra or Wari/Ashadi Ekadashi Pandharpur Wari.
 Here, literally lakhs of devotees travel from Dehu to Pandharpur where the Vitthala temple is located.
 Despite being an overtly religious event for the Hindus, what it actually spreads is the message of being true to God, keeping faith and reaching out to the almighty in a simple fashion.
 Before I embark upon the journey of what the Wari means to me and how I view it, it is imperative that one understands a few things of this event.

-see this WHY WE WARI
+WHY WE WARI

 The Warkari (pilgrim) movement can be effectively called that one thread which has strung entire Maharashtra together.
 Bhakti movement (of which the Warkari movement is a part of) propagated the downfall of class, creed and other such monstrosities which afflicted the early Hindu beliefs in and around Maharashtra.
 Saints like Tukaram, Dnyaneshwar, Eknath, Namdev and so on, brought Hindu religion and its beliefs closer to the masses and made sure that religion was not the toy of a chosen few.
 Bhakti means faith.
 The movement did the exact work of bringing people closer to their faith.
 You can compare the protestant reformation in Europe to Bhakti movement.